MoazzamSameer/btc-paper-trader/README.md

 # BTC Paper Trader
+Im kinda late to the party.
+Most people did this like 5 years ago.
 This project builds a Python-based Bitcoin trading agent that:

 - downloads the last 10 years of BTC-USD data